 Newsletter and Parent Information

 The St. Helen Preschool Staff believes is important to work closely with parents.
-One way we communicate is by sending home a newsletter each month.
-In each newsletter, there is information on upcoming events, activities, weekly themes, the daily activities and other vital information.
-In addition to the monthly newsletter, we will send home weekly reminder notes regarding weekly events and activities.
-The newsletter is also posted on the St. Helen website: www.StHelenSchl.org
+One way we communicate is by sending home a newsletter each week.
+In each newsletter, there is information on upcoming events, activities, weekly themes, the daily and subject breakdowns as well as religious focus concepts.
+In addition to the weekly newsletter, we will send home weekly Class Dojo summaries on your child and classroom updates.

 There is no uniform requirement for the preschool.
 Dress your child in clothing that is comfortable and can get soiled from art and other messy activities.
 Children should also wear gym shoes and socks in which they are able to run and play.
-No open toe sandals.
+No open toe sandals or heels.

 Each child will need an extra set of clothes that will be kept at school.
 This should include a pair of shorts/pants, shirt, socks and underwear.
 All of these items should be labeled with your child’s name and placed in a zip-loc bag.